AdobeDocs/experience-manager-65.en/help/sites-classic-ui-authoring/classic-personalization-campaigns-setting-up-your.md

 After you create new leads, be sure to [activate them](#activating-or-deactivating-leads) so that you can track their activity on the publish instance and personalize their experience.

-To create a new lead manually:
+To create a lead manually:

 1. In AEM, navigate to the MCM.
 In the Dashboard, click **Leads**.
 1. Click **New**.
 The **Create New** window opens.